rjweise/rjweise.github.io/_posts/2018-10-18-Puckpossessed1.md

 published: true
 ---

-## Puck Possessed # 1 has a comical look (as in _looking like a comic_) at puck possession through shot attempts, related to goal differential (goals for - goals against).
+## Puck Possessed numero uno has a comical look (as in _looking like a comic_) at puck possession through shot attempts, related to goal differential (goals for - goals against).

 Here's a look at puck possession expressed in shot attempts, and goal differential